misamu/ddom.js/README.md

 DDom is a JavaScript library for DOM manipulation and event binding.
 Library has been documented with [JSDoc3](http://usejsdoc.org/), thus the documented part in name.

-Library has been built for modern browsers, but IE9+ will work.
+Library has been built for modern browsers Chrome, Firefox and Edge but others might work